Three Words (The X-Files)

 "Three Words" is the sixteenth episode of the eighth season (and the 177th episode overall) of the science fiction television series The X-Files.
 It first aired in the United States and Canada on April 8, 2001, on Fox.
 Written by executive producers Chris Carter and Frank Spotnitz, and directed by Tony Wharmby, it explores the series' overarching mythology.
 It earned a Nielsen rating of 7.6, viewed by 7.77 million households, and received mixed to positive reviews from television critics.

-The episode centers on FBI special agents Fox Mulder (David Duchovny), Dana Scully (Gillian Anderson) and John Doggett (Robert Patrick), who work on cases linked to the paranormal, called X-Files.
-When a man is gunned down on the White House lawn attempting to inform the president of a pending alien invasion, Mulder secretly conducts his own investigation, but is soon in over his head as he tries to expose further evidence of colonization.
+The episode centers on FBI special agents Fox Mulder (David Duchovny), Dana Scully (Gillian Anderson) and John Doggett (Robert Patrick), who work on cases linked to the paranormal, called X-Files, following Mulder's return from the dead in the previous episode.
+When a man is gunned down on the White House lawn attempting to inform the president of a pending alien invasion, Mulder secretly conducts his own investigation, and believes Doggett is working to conceal the truth of alien colonization.

-The episode was written to signal Mulder's exit from the FBI.
-The producers and writers felt that, if Mulder's character was given a clean exit, the show could more easily focus on the characters of John Doggett and Monica Reyes in the following season.
-Former series star and recurring actor David Duchovny later declared he had been happy to see his character depart in this way.
+The episode signalled Mulder's forthcoming exit from the FBI, which was devised to allow the show to more easily focus on the characters of John Doggett and Monica Reyes in the following season.
+Duchovny declared he had been happy to see the series' focus shift to other characters.